 Edmund A. Hajim School of Engineering and Applied Sciences

 The Dean’s Office in 301 Lattimore Hall assists students with course changes, summer school approval, preparation for graduate and professional study, independent study and special courses, and academic petitions.

 The Hajim School of Engineering and Applied Sciences assigns faculty advisors to each known prospective engineering and applied sciences student in the first year to provide information about different engineering and applied sciences fields and to help students plan and review course schedules and degree programs.
 The Dean’s Office coordinates the advising process, and every attempt is made to match advisors with individual interests and needs.

 All courses in the school are taught by full-time faculty members with professorial rank or by part-time faculty members with the rank of professor or lecturer.
 In courses that have more than 25 students, student teaching assistants may aid the professor in supervising laboratory sessions, running regularly scheduled problem sessions, or grading homework.

-The Margaret Warner Graduate School of Education and Human Development offers advising and information assistance related to programs in education through its Student Services, 2-161 Dewey Hall, and through faculty of the school.
+The Margaret Warner Graduate School of Education and Human Development offers advising and information assistance related to programs in education through its Student Services and through faculty of the school.

 For School of Nursing student support services, please contact the school’s Student Affairs Office, (585) 275-2375.